Syria force poised for final assault on IS

 "We have been waiting here a long time for the vehicles that will take us out," said Nadia al-Hamid, a woman from the nearby city of Mayadin.

-"Some of the Islamic State fighters say they want to die there," she said, claiming only foreign jihadists are left inside.
+"Some of the Islamic State fighters say they want to die there," she said, claiming only foreign militants are left inside.

-Thousands of women like Nadia, usually veiled in black from head to toe and their arms loaded with scruffy infants and bulging bags, have been trucked to the camp of Al-Hol in recent days.
+Thousands of women like Nadia, have been trucked to the camp of Al-Hol in recent days.

-The wave of arrivals has overwhelmed the Kurdish authorities, who have urged the world to step up the aid effort.
+The droves of famished and often wounded women and children filling the Al-Hol camp, a six-hour drive to the north, has raised fears of an outbreak of dysentery.

 SLEEPING ROUGH